You want to make your point. So, which do you try to do? Appeal to your listeners emotions? Or hit them with cold, hard reason?

 That takes us even further afield to the most often used and most often abused communications technique of the digital era: email.
 You can’t read the other person using email.
 You can’t tell whether your argument is going to be effective, is going to tap the right place, either emotional or rational.

 Finally, we talk about Crystal, a new app that promises to tell “you the best way to communicate with any coworker, prospect, or customer based on their unique personality.”
 Machine-generated empathy!

 We’d love to hear your views.
 What do you think of the reason vs. emotion dichotomy?
 Are you ready to rely on a machine algorithm to help you communicate in the mode preferred by the other party?

-Send us an email or an audio comment to email@example.com, join the Inside PR Facebook group, leave us a comment here, message us @inside_pr on Twitter, or connect with Gini Dietrich, Joe Thornley, and Martin Waxman on Twitter.
+Send us an email or an audio comment to email@example.com, join the FIR Google+ Community, join the Inside PR Google+ Community, join the Inside PR Facebook group, leave us a comment here, message us @inside_pr on Twitter, or connect with Gini Dietrich, Joseph Thornley, and Martin Waxman on Twitter.

 And we have a favor to ask: if you like this podcast, please rate us on iTunes.

 Thank you to the people behind Inside PR.